renatoathaydes/wasmin/README.md

 Wasmin functions are similar to `let` expressions, with the following differences:

-- functions are evaluated every time they are used, or called.
+- functions are evaluated every time they are called.
 - they can take any number of arguments (0 to many, limited only by WASM itself).
 - they return the value of the expression assigned to them.
 - it is mandatory to declare their type if they take one or more arguments.

 Functions have the form:

-> Currently, WASM support only one return value, but it will allow multiple returns values in the future.
-> Wasmin will allow multiple return values as soon as WASM does.

 ```
 <identifier> [<arg-types>, ...] <return-type>
 fun <identifier> <args> = <expression>
 ```

+> Currently, WASM support only one return value, but it will allow multiple returns values in the future.
+> Wasmin will allow multiple return values as soon as WASM does.

 For example: